Cephulac Side Effects

 9. Nelson DC, McGrew WR, Jr Hoyumpa AM, Jr "Hypernatremia and lactulose therapy."
 JAMA 249 (1983): 1295-8

-Not all side effects for Cephulac may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Cephulac may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Cephulac (lactulose)